 In the 18th century, anyone who did physical labor was a "mechanick," but, as in this letter, a distinction was drawn between mechanicks who practiced a particular trade and "common laborers."
 The wage offered is a bit more difficult to parse.
 Using the rate of 4 shillings Sterling at $1, the commissioners wanted to pay laborers $3 a month.
 At that time, they were hiring slaves at the rate of $5 a month (money going to the slave owner, of course.)
 Another interesting remark in the letter: the commissioners only wanted "single men only."
 Their goal was to build the city without peopling it with working class families.

-President Washington wrote to the Commissioners keen on getting only indentured labor: "...it would be better for the person employed to get them, to have them indented at the time of engaging them, specifying the number of years they are to serve to commence at the time of their landing in the U.S....
-And if mechanics of a particular description are most essential it would be well, in order to secure their Services beyond the term for which they might be engaged for their passages, to stipulate at the time of engaging them, that they should serve one, two or three years over and above that time at £ ... per year." etc. etc.
+President Washington was very keen on getting indentured workers.
+It was how he commonly got skilled white workers for Mount Vernon.
+One of his indentured servants, an Irishman, did stone work at the White House once he was did his time at Mount Vernon.
+The president wrote to the commissioners: "...it would be better.... to have them indented at the time of engaging them, specifying the number of years they are to serve to commence at the time of their landing in the U.S....
+And if mechanics of a particular description are most essential it would be well, in order to secure their Services beyond the term for which they might be engaged for their passages, to stipulate at the time of engaging them, that they should serve one, two or three years over and above that time at £ ... per year."

 Washington left the wage blank.
 It went without saying that he wanted it as low as possible.
 What he was especially after was a low wage set for as many years as possible.
 Thus, there would be no demands for higher wages.